The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 Whether this is a drawing set, technical narrative, technical specifications, or whatever else.

-The point is, the student should become familiar with all the nuances of a project.
+The point is, the student should become familiar with all the nuances of a real project.
 This includes the following:

 - Learning industry standards for drafting, assembly, and design